 Director of Sponsored Research Tess Powers provides comprehensive support for faculty seeking external funding for their scholarly and creative work.
 The office offers a variety of resources - including help identifying potential funders and one-on-one grant planning support - designed to position faculty for success regardless of their experience with grant-seeking.
-Faculty are welcome to reach out to the office well in advance of needing the funding.
+Given a variety of factors, including changing priorities at the federal level, faculty are encouraged to reach out to the office well in advance of needing the funding.
 For example, Tess works with faculty to develop a multi-year External Grants Plan that documents key funders, deadlines, and strategic next steps.
 Please review the External Grants Overview to learn more about how faculty are supported in the grant-seeking process.
 For more information, please contact Tess Powers.
 The college also has a number of internal funding sources, including the SEGway program, which provides seed funding to support activities that help make future external proposals more competitive.